AntonioBerna/manim-tube/README.md

 manim -pqh main.py
 ```

-If you want to render a specific scene, you can specify it
+If you want to render a specific scene, you can specify it:

 ```
 manim -pqh main.py SceneName
 ```

-If you want to render multiple scenes, you can specify them separated
+If you want to render multiple scenes, you can specify them: separated

 ```
 manim -pqh main.py SceneName1 SceneName2